-Off the beaten path adventures are the dream of the intrepid traveller and after over 20 years of exploring the world I have had many.
+Off the beaten path travel is the dream of the intrepid traveller and after over 20 years of exploring the world, I have had many.

 When you make the effort to get away from the tourist crowds you can find some very rewarding travel opportunities.

 Some adventures are the ones that you would be very lucky to see, while others will still remain far away from the beaten path.

 This is a selection of some of my favourite off the beaten path travel destinations.

 1. The Baliem Valley in the Central Papuan Highlands

 Papua is great for off the beaten path adventure.
 I personally had one of the best travel experiences ever on the Indonesian side high up in the central highlands.